nathanielliganor/EV-Insights/README.md

-# Electric Vehicle Population Analysis in the US
+# SQL Electric Vehicle Population Analysis in the US

 ## Project Overview